 To install the ZMC, you must first download Amanda Enterprise Edition with the Zmanda Management Console.
 Packages for all Zmanda products are available from the Zmanda network downloads page.
 The Amanda Enterprise Edition with ZMC package includes:

-- Amanda Enterprise Server - Zmanda Linux or Solaris Client for the server - The Zmanda Management Console - all of the dependencies for Zmanda Management Console
+- Amanda Enterprise Server

+- Zmanda Client for the server

+- The Zmanda Management Console

+- all of the dependencies for Zmanda Management Console